WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Gonna Make A [[Explicitly Showcased/From Others/Quotes\|Quotes]] Thing And Now That Ive Written That Its linked Forever

+Ive Done Nothing Today Because I
+Want To Die

+Watching Fun Dougdoug Video Where He Fails At Mario For Six Hours That Doesn't Sound Fun?
+Neither Does Breathing
+So On The Scale Of Enjoyment Im Leaning Towards Doing Something I Guess

+Right Now I Regret Everything I Feel
+And I Feel Nothing

+My Friend Threatened To Wear A "Lil Black Skirt" And If They Do I'll Strangle Them /Affectionate

+Very Few Things Bring Me Happiness
+And One Of Those Things Has Been Leaving Me On Read For Hours Happiness Is A Lie
+Life Is A Chain Of Suffering
+Thank You For Coming To My Ted Talk

+Zoned Out So Hard Buy Only For An Hour So We're Good I Think

 <center><sub>Done For Now \^w^ </sub></center>

 <script src="https://utteranc.es/client.js"